etzm/iscc-sum/docs/treewalk-spec.md

 When using Treewalk-Ignore:

+1. The implementation specifies which ignore file to process (e.g., `.gitignore` OR `.npmignore`)
-1. Check for ignore files in each directory (e.g., `.gitignore`, `.npmignore`)
+2. Check for the specified ignore file in each directory
-2. Parse patterns using gitignore-style syntax
+3. Parse patterns using gitignore-style syntax
-3. Accumulate patterns from root to current directory
+4. Accumulate patterns from root to current directory
-4. Filter entries based on accumulated patterns
+5. Filter entries based on accumulated patterns
-5. Apply patterns to both files and directories
+6. Apply patterns to both files and directories

 > [!WARNING]
 > Directory patterns must be checked with a trailing "/" to ensure proper matching

+#### Pattern Matching Rules

+- Pattern matching **MUST** be case-sensitive
+- Only one ignore file type is processed per traversal (specified by the implementation)
+- Later patterns have higher precedence than earlier patterns within the same file
+- Child directory patterns have higher precedence than parent directory patterns
+- Patterns from child directories override patterns from parent directories

 ### 5.3 Example with .gitignore